Siyaanx/machine-learning/README.md

 # Class Project : Exploratory and explanatory analysis
-This is a class project to carry out exploratory and explanatory analysis of the dataset contained in the csv file marked "" here.
+This is a class project to carry out exploratory and explanatory analysis of the dataset contained in the csv file marked "booking_of_hotel" here.

 # Preamble
 The hotel-booking datasets csv file is uploaded here and it awaits Exploratory Data Analysis in the open-source web application.

 Open-source web application used: Jupyter Notebook.

 Refer to the jupyter notebook marked "Exploratory Data Analysis" which contains the codes in performing the analysis as ypu read or implement the steps below.

 # Exploratory Data Analysis (EDA)
 The Exploratory Data Analysis enables one to get in-depth understanding of dataset.
 Typically, EDA is carried out in order to detect any errors, outliers as well as to understand different patterns in the dataset.
-In performing an EDA on "hotel-booking' dataset, the major steps below were carried out.
+In performing an EDA on "booking_of-hotel' dataset, the major steps below were carried out.
 Refer to the jupyter notebook marked "Exploratory Data Analysis" as you go through the steps.

 **STEP 1**
 Loading the libraries and importing datasets.
-Pandas is used in reading the csv file marked "hotel-booking".
+Pandas is used in reading the csv file marked "booking_of_hotel".
 Open the jupyter notebook marked "Exploratory Data Analysis" to view.

 **STEP 2**